- What is the goal of The People's Supper?

 3. What does a host need to do?
 What’s involved?

-Host a dinner-time conversation during the first 100 days of the new Presidential Administration.
-You determine the your conversation “track” and the location and the type of food you want to serve.* If you know the guests you want to invite, invite them.
+Host a dinner-time conversation.
+You determine the your conversation “track” and the location and the type of food you want to serve.
+If you know the guests you want to invite, invite them.
 If you don’t, that’s okay: We’ll connect you to folks in your area who are likewise looking for a seat.
 We'll share everything you need to make it an easy and memorable night: hosting guidelines, template emails, and facilitation tips, and access to coaching.

 4. Hold-up, am I agreeing to feed 10 mouths single-handedly?